 - 1. DILUTE concentrated (50X) buffer with distilled water to create 1X buffer (see Table A). - 2.
-MIX agarose powder with 1X buffer in a 250 ml flask (see Table A). - DISSOLVE agarose powder by boiling the solution.
-MICRO-WAVE the solution on high for 1 minute.
+MIX agarose powder with 1X buffer in a 250 mL flask (see Table A). - DISSOLVE agarose powder by boiling the solution.
+MICROWAVE the solution on high for 1 minute.
 Carefully REMOVE the flask from the microwave and MIX by swirling the flask.
 Continue to HEAT the solution in 15-second bursts until the agarose is completely dissolved (the solution should be clear like water). - 4.
-COOL agarose to 60° C with careful swirling to promote even dissipation of heat. - 5.
+COOL agarose to 60°C with careful swirling to promote even dissipation of heat. - 5.
 While agarose is cooling, SEAL the ends of the gel-casting tray with the rubber end caps.
 PLACE the well template (comb) in the appropriate notch. - 6.
+Before casting the gel, ADD diluted SYBR® Safe to the molten agarose and swirl to mix (see Table A). - 7.
 POUR the cooled agarose solution into the prepared gel-casting tray.
 The gel should thoroughly solidify within 20 minutes.
-The gel will stiffen and become less transparent as it solidifies. - 7.
+The gel will stiffen and become less transparent as it solidifies. - 8.
 REMOVE end caps and comb.
 Take particular care when removing the comb to prevent damage to the wells.